IRTF-HRPC/drafts/draft-guidelines.md

 This analysis of Internet-Drafts uses the model as described below.
 The outlined categories and questions are used to review an Internet Draft an generally the review is also presented in that order.
 The advantage of this is that it provides a known overview, and document authors can go back to this document as well as {{RFC8280}} to understand the background and the context.

 ### Analyzing drafts based on their perceived or speculated impact
-When reviewing an Internet-Draft specific human rights impacts might become apparent by doing a close reading of the draft and seeking to understand how it might provide a different ordering of the network or society.
+When reviewing an Internet-Draft, specific human rights impacts might become apparent by doing a close reading of the draft and seeking to understand how it might affect networks or society.
 While less structured than the straight use of the human rights considerations model, this analysis might lead to new speculative understandings between human rights and protocols.

 ### Expert interviews
 Interviews with document authors, active members of the Working Group, or experts in the field can help explore the characteristics of the protocol and their effects.
 There are two main advantages to this approach: one the one hand, it allows the reviewer to gain a deeper understanding of the (intended) workings of the protocol; on the other hand, it also allows for the reviewer to start a discussion with experts or even document authors about certain aspects, which might help gain the review gain traction when it is published.